backstage/backstage/docs/deployment/pulumi/aws.md

 > **DISCLAIMER: The `deploy` command is in alpha and still experimental.
 Do not use the `deploy` command for production deployments.**

 Getting started with Backstage mostly starts with a proof-of-concept phase.
 To make the proof-of-concept phase more seamless there is the `deploy` command.
 The `deploy` command should make it easier for you to deploy your Backstage instance on a cloud provider.
-In this section we will focus on deploying `Backstage` on AWS Lightsail.
+Currently the `deploy` command only supports deploying `Backstage` on AWS Lightsail.

 ## What is AWS Lightsail